(Since March 21, 2018)

-The gallery contains a selection of photographs fitting into none of galleries from these pages although they have been published on other web-servers or are
+The gallery contains a selection of photographs fitting into none of galleries from these pages although they have been published elsewhere or are exceptional

-exceptional by other way or I simply like them and want to share them with you.
-Thank you for your visit and possible comments and observations you can send me
+by other way or I simply like them and want to share them with you.

 (May 25-27, 2017)